rahul235/Data-2-Decision/README.md

     > library(IRkernel) ## Invoke the package
     > IRkernel::installspec() ## Make Jupyter Notebook point to the R kernel

- The above coomands were tested in MacOs Big Sur 11.0.1:
+ The above commands were tested in MacOs Big Sur 11.0.1:

 ![image](JupyterR1.png)
 ![image](JupyterR2.png)